Pre-applications for the 2014 grant cycle have been received and are being reviewed by the committee

 Projects submitted for funding must directly benefit the Metro Central enhancement grant target area.
 The boundary generally encompasses the neighborhoods of Forest Park, Cathedral Park, Linnton, Northwest District Association and the Northwest Industrial areas.
 The program area also includes the St. Johns Bridge.

+Approximately $72,000 in grants are available in 2014 to benefit residents of Northwest Portland.
 The funding cycle for the Metro Central enhancement grant program runs from January through December.
-Typically, an announcement about the availability of funds is made in September.
-Pre- applications are due in early October.
-Successful pre-applicants will be invited to submit a final grant application due November.
-Awards are announced in December.
+Pre-applications were due Oct.
+9 , 2013.
+Successful pre-applicants have been invited to submit a final grant application due in late November.
+Awards will be announced by the end of the year.
 Funds for selected projects are available in January.
-To be added to the mailing list for future notification, contact Karen Blauer at Metro community grants coordinator by phone at 503-797-1506 or send an email to email@example.com
+To be added to the mailing list for future notification, contact Heather Nelson Kent at 503-797-1739 or email@example.com.

 Project proposals are accepted from nonprofit organizations including, but not limited to, neighborhood associations or charitable organizations with 501(c)(3) status under the Internal Revenue Code.
 Priority is given to projects or programs that best meet the funding guidelines and benefit the area most directly impacted by Metro Central Station.

-Metro Councilor Rex Burkholder, District 5, chairs the seven-member committee comprised of local neighborhood representatives that reviews and selects projects to fund.
+Metro Councilor Sam Chase, District 5, chairs the seven-member committee comprised of local neighborhood representatives that reviews and selects projects to fund.
 The purpose of the Metro Central Enhancement Committee is to:

 The Metro Central program has invested nearly $3.2 million in 330 local improvement projects since 1991.
 Grants have been used to help residents of the target area enjoy vibrant, accessible and physically distinct places to live, work and play.